The Big Sick

 Then there’s Les Underwood (John Brumpton), owner of a Pawn shop: what a great place to show each character, to show the underbelly when in need of a loan.

-Les is a wise and warm character on the one hand and a no-nonsense man, on the other.
+Les is a wise and warm character on the one hand and a no-nonsense businessman, on the other.
 An iconic Aussie male who’s seen it all and can tell the bullshit from the genuine.

 But love his dog Ruby, you love the man.